All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Protect Your Skin From Sun Damage

 UV exposure is the single biggest driver of collagen breakdown in the skin.
 Daily sunscreen use (SPF 30 or higher) and limiting direct sun exposure preserves the structural integrity of your skin, giving it more resilience to accommodate changes in underlying fat volume.
-If you have not been consistent with sunscreen, starting now will still provide benefits going forward.
+If you haven't been consistent with sunscreen, starting now will still provide benefits going forward.

 Use Retinoids

 Prescription retinoids (tretinoin) or over-the-counter retinol stimulate collagen production in the skin.
 Regular use can improve skin thickness and elasticity over time.
-If you are starting semaglutide and concerned about facial changes, beginning a retinoid regimen early gives your skin a head start.
+If you're starting semaglutide and concerned about facial changes, beginning a retinoid regimen early gives your skin a head start.
 Talk to a dermatologist about the right formulation and concentration for your skin type.

 Maintain Adequate Protein Intake

-Protein is essential not only for muscle preservation but also for collagen synthesis.
+Protein is important not only for muscle preservation but also for collagen synthesis.
 Collagen itself is a protein, and your body needs amino acids (particularly glycine, proline, and hydroxyproline) to maintain and repair collagen structures in the skin.
 Eating enough protein supports your skin's ability to adapt to changes in body composition.

 Stay Hydrated